 Panthers' Torrey Smith: Ruled out again

-Smith (knee) has been ruled out for Sunday's game against Tampa Bay, Bryan Strickland of the Panthers' official site reports.
+Smith (knee) has been ruled out for Thursday's contest at Pittsburgh, Joe Person of The Athletic reports.

-Smith will miss a second straight game after failing to practice in any capacity, and he may have a hard time getting ready for a Thursday game against the Steelers in Week 1.
-His absence gives rookie first-round pick D.J.
-Moore a nice opportunity to build on last week's breakout performance, with 2017 second-round pick Curtis Samuel also projecting for added playing time.
+The absence will be Smith's third in a row as a result of a knee injury.
+Because he hasn't practiced since preparation for Week 7, there's no telling when the veteran wide receiver will take the field again.
+In his stead, the Panthers have unleashed rookie D.J.
+Moore and Curtis Samuel on opposing defenses.

 More News